sanchit-bhalla/CSOC-2.0/README.md

 - It will also give you option to delete post.
 - any other user can also comment on your post by clicking on 'Add Comment'.
 - After clicking on 'Add Comment' button any other user can leave a message with his/her username on your post.

+# Upload notes
+  Every users will not have permissions to upload notes.
+Only some users like CR's of every class will be given rights to upload notes.
+  Users with superuser rights can see 'upload' option in the navbar.
+But for security purposes we have used OTP confirming method.

+  # OTP SMS
+   - When CR(or any user with superuser rights) click on 'upload' option a form open with some warnings.
+   - Now user input his/her phone number and click on generate OTP.
+   - OTP is sent to the number provided.
+   - Now if the OTP is confirmed only then user will see form to upload notes.
+   - There is also a resend otp button.